gruns/gitauthors/README.md

 as collated by commits.
 Summary output includes each author's name, email, number of commits, and date of last commit.

-Once, installed, GitAuthors is available via the `gitauthors` command.
+Once installed, GitAuthors is available via the `gitauthors` command.

 ### Usage